 What’s good: Answered the question, and referred them to the website for more information and to transact.
 Also, they did not include a link to the page on their site, which if included, could prevent the answer from showing

-Upvotes are helpful to getting a question or an answer to appear prominently on your GMB page.
+Upvotes are helpful in getting a question or an answer to appear prominently on your Google Business Profile.
 Typically a question takes three upvotes to appear, while an answer takes two upvotes.
 The question with the most upvotes appears at the top of all questions, and likewise with answers.
 Since multiple answers can show for each question, the one with the most upvotes appears as the first answer.

 Once you’ve seeded your questions or provided answers to questions, it’s preferable to have someone else provide the upvotes.
 So grab a couple of friends who have Google logins and are in different physical locations (specifically, at different IP addresses) and ask them to upvote the questions and answers as you direct.